Principles of operator algebras: 1b. Diagonalization

 \section{1b.
 Diagonalization}

-Let us discuss now the diagonalization question for linear maps and matrices.
+Let us discuss now the diagonalization question for the linear maps and matrices.
 Again, we will be quite brief here, and for more, we refer to any standard linear algebra book.
 By the way, there will be some complex analysis involved too, and here we refer to Rudin \cite{rud}.
 Which book of Rudin will be in fact the one and only true prerequisite for reading the present book, but more on references and reading later.
-The basic diagonalization theory, formulated in terms of matrices, is as follows: